Pranav4798/Python-Mini-Projects/Number Guessing Game/Readme.md

 ## 💡 How to Play

 * Start the game by entering your guess.
-* Follow the instructions to guess higher or lower.
+* Guess higher or lower according to the hint.
 * You have three attempts to guess the correct number.

 ---